 About Little Kitchen Magicians

 Little Kitchen Magicians is a mobile/pop up cookery school, offering fun, educational workshops for children & their families in Cornwall.
 The workshops are suitable for children aged 2-11.
 All the equipment is provided, including ingredients, aprons, recipe sheets and arts/craft materials, so all you need to do is turn up and get ready to cook.

 Workshops are limited to 12 children max and cost £10.50 per child (advance booking is essential).
-Their Spring 2019 schedule of workshops at Heartlands is now available – to enquire or book just get in touch with Lizzie Heath on 07968 606580 or email firstname.lastname@example.org
+This was their Spring 2019 schedule of workshops at Heartlands – to enquire or book about the current schedule of workshops just get in touch with Lizzie Heath on 07968 606580 or email [email protected]

 Don’t forget that if you’re staying at Bosinver, you can borrow Nanny Pat’s baking box which has all the equipment you need to whip up a storm in the kitchen.